 Charges upgraded for man accused of slaying three homeless people

-BATON ROUGE - Police have arrested Jeremy Anderson, a man suspected of killing three homeless people over the course of two weeks, and originally charged him with two counts of first-degree murder and one count of second-degree murder.
+BATON ROUGE - Police arrested Jeremy Anderson, a man suspected of killing three homeless people over the course of two weeks, and originally charged him with two counts of first-degree murder and one count of second-degree murder.

 But, on Thursday, Jan.
 9, Anderson's charges were upgraded to three counts of first-degree murder and an additional two counts of theft of a motor vehicle.